veenayagam/da_salary_estimator/README.md

 *	Job description

 ## Feature Engineering
 After the data has been scrapped, it needs to clean up before using in the models.
-The data been cleaned and changed variables as follows:
+The data went cleaning and changing variables as follows:

 *	Parsing salary data
 *	Drop rows without salary
 *	Made columns for hourly wages
 *	Convert company founded date into age of company
 *   Parsing job description
-*   Extract relevant skills from the job description and make separate columns for each of it:
+*   Extract relevant skills from the job description and make separate columns for each of them:
     * Power BI
     * Tableau
     * Python
     * SQL
     * Excel
     * Machine Learning
-*	Create column for simplified job title
+*	Create a column for simplified job title
-*	Create column for job description length
+*	Create a column for job description length

 There were some studies been performed by analyzing the distributions of the data and categorical variables using pivot tables and other visualization.
 Below are a few pictures: